zogzog/cubicweb/doc/book/en/development/devweb/gettingdata.rst

-You might have spotted this in the explanations about the views, to get data, when not using a toplevel method, you will execute an RQL query over the request.
+You might have spotted this in the explanations about the views, to get data, when not using a toplevel method, you will execute an RQL query over the._cwuest.
 For more details about RQL, head out to the `RQL chapter`

 Basic cases